ZenFlux/zenflux/packages/zenflux-cli/README.md

 ## 📍 Overview

-The repository contains a CLI tool called `@zenflux/cli` that offers functionalities related to building, publishing, and watching **monorepo** projects.
+The repository contains a CLI tool called `@z-cli` that offers functionalities related to building, publishing, and watching **monorepo** projects.
 It utilizes technologies like Babel, Rollup, TypeScript, and Verdaccio.
 The tool is designed to simplify the development process by providing a command-line interface with various commands for managing and building projects.
 It includes modules for handling npm registry operations.
 The tool's value proposition lies in its ability to automate repetitive tasks and streamline project workflows, ultimately enhancing developer productivity.

 ---